cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     PostgreSQL database
     [CREATE](https://www.postgresql.org/docs/current/sql-createdatabase.html)
     and [ALTER](https://www.postgresql.org/docs/current/sql-alterdatabase.html)
     commands, it does not support renaming of databases.
-Updating the `spec.name` in a Database object will be rejected at the Kubernetes level.
+Changing the `spec.name` in a Database object will be rejected at the Kubernetes level.

 ### Reserved names